Area view of Atlanta

 There are more than a few restaurants, bars, and clubs, making Brookhaven a popular Atlanta nightlife destination for all people looking for entertainment.
 What makes it perfect for LGBT residents is the fact that Atlanta’s local government adopted an LGBTQ-inclusive nondiscrimination ordinance.
 The directive prohibits discrimination based on sexual orientation and identity in housing, employment, and public accommodation.

-people under the rainbow flag
+People under the rainbow flag

 Feeling of pride is not new but local initiatives keep the community modern.